* This is the Consumer Version. *

 A person being sent home must be

-People who have been given sedatives and then discharged need to be accompanied home by someone else and are not permitted to drive themselves.
+People who had anesthesia or who have been given sedatives and then discharged need to be accompanied home by someone else and are not permitted to drive themselves.
 The operative site should be free of bleeding and unexpected swelling.

 People who are admitted to the hospital after surgery may awaken to find many tubes and devices in and on them.
 For example, there may be a breathing tube in the throat, adhesive pads on the chest to monitor the heartbeat, a tube in the bladder, a device attached to a finger to measure the level of oxygen in the blood, a dressing on the operative site, a tube in the nose or mouth, and one or more tubes in the veins.

-Good nutrition is critical for rapid healing and minimizing the chance of infection.
+Good nutrition is critical for healing and minimizing the chance of infection.
 Nutritional needs increase after major surgery.
-If surgery makes eating impossible for more than several days, an alternative source of nutrition can speed recovery and prevent problems.
+If surgery makes eating impossible for more than a week, an alternative source of nutrition may be needed.
 People whose digestive tracts are functioning but who are otherwise unable to eat may be given nutrients through a tube placed into the stomach.
 Such a tube may be passed through the nose, mouth, or an incision in the abdominal wall.
-Rarely, people who have had surgery of the digestive tract and cannot eat for extended periods may be given nutrients through a catheter inserted in one of the body’s large veins (parenteral nutrition—see see Intravenous feeding).
+Rarely, people who have had surgery of the digestive tract and cannot eat for extended periods may be given nutrients through a catheter inserted in one of the body’s large veins (parenteral nutrition—see page Intravenous feeding).

-Complications such as fever, blood clots, wound problems, confusion, difficulty urinating or defecating, and muscle loss can develop during the days after surgery.
+Complications such as fever, blood clots, wound problems, confusion, difficulty urinating or defecating, muscle loss, and a deterioration in fitness (called deconditioning) can develop during the days after surgery.

-Difficulty urinating and difficulty defecating (constipation) can develop after surgery.
-Factors that contribute can include use of drugs with anticholinergic effects or opioids, inactivity, and not eating or drinking.
+Difficulty urinating and difficulty defecating (constipation) are common after surgery.
+Factors that contribute can include use of drugs with anticholinergic effects or opioids, bowel surgery, inactivity, and not eating or drinking.
 Urine flow may become completely blocked, stretching the bladder.
 Blockage can lead to urinary tract infections.
 Sometimes pressing on the lower abdomen while trying to urinate relieves the blockage, but often a catheter needs to be inserted into the bladder.
 The catheter may be left in place or may be removed as soon as the bladder is emptied.
 Frequently sitting up may help prevent blockage.
-People who develop constipation and whose surgery did not involve the intestinal tract can be given laxatives that stimulate the intestines, such as bisacodyl, senna, or cascara.
+People who do not have a bladder blockage may be given bethanechol by mouth to stimulate the bladder to contract.
+People who develop constipation are given smaller doses of opioids (pain relievers) and other drugs that cause constipation and begin walking as soon as possible.
+Unless their surgery involved the intestinal tract, people who develop constipation can also be given laxatives that stimulate the intestines, such as bisacodyl, senna, or cascara.
 Stool softeners such as docusate do not help.

 Loss of muscle (sarcopenia) and strength occur in all people who need bed rest for a long time.
-With complete bed rest, young adults lose about 1% of their muscle per day, but older people lose up to 5% per day because they have lower levels of growth hormone, which is responsible for maintaining muscle tissue.
+With complete bed rest, young adults lose about 1% of muscle per day, but older people lose up to 5% per day because they have lower levels of growth hormone, which is responsible for maintaining muscle tissue.
 Adequate amounts of muscle are important for recovery.
 Thus, people should sit up in bed, move, stand, and exercise as soon as and as much as is safe for them.
+People who are not receiving proper nutrition are at increased risk of sarcopenia.
+People are encouraged to eat and drink.
+If they are not able to eat and drink by themselves, tube feeding or, rarely, parenteral feeding may be necessary (see see page Hospitalization).

 Before leaving the hospital, people are responsible for